microsoft/Accera/docs/Manual/04 Fusing.md

             for jj in range(4):
                 C[i+ii, j+jj] *= B[i+ii, j+jj]
 ```
+## Constraints of Fusing Dimension
+The fusing dimension comes with certain constraints that are discussed from the `safety` perspective with examples.

 ### Constraint 1: the fusing dimension is executed sequentially
-The fusing dimension has a special constraint, which does not apply to other dimensions.
-Specifically, the fusing dimension cannot be parallelized, vectorized, or tensorized (see [Section 7](<07%20Plans%20-%20Vectorization%20and%20Parallelization.md>) ) and it must be executed sequentially.
-This constraint enables the safety guarantee discussed below.
+Unlike other dimensions that allow parallelization and vectorization (parallelization and vectorization are presented in [Section 7](<07%20Plans%20-%20Vectorization%20and%20Parallelization.md>) ), the fusing dimension can neither be parallelized nor vectorized.
+It has an inherent execution constraint and must be executed sequentially.
+However, this sequential execution constraint allows the safety guarantee discussed below.

 ### Safety
-The fused schedule (before applying any subsequent transformations) is always logically equivalent to executing the original schedules one-by-one.
+Before applying any subsequent transformations, the fused schedule is always logically equal to executing the original schedules sequentially.
 However, is it safe?
-Recall that a schedule is considered safe if its underlying logic is guaranteed not to change, regardless of how we transform it.
-The safety of a fully fused schedule depends on the circumstances:
+Recall that a schedule is considered safe if the underlying logic is guaranteed to be unchanged regardless of the applied transformation.
+Nonetheless, the safety of the fused schedule depends on the circumstances under which it is transformed.
+Consider the below discussed cases to understand how the safety of a fully fused schedule works:

-Accera guarantees that the order of the fused schedules is preserved *for each value of the fused dimensions*, regardless of how the fused schedule is transformed.
+Accera guarantees the preservation of the fused schedules *for each value of the fused dimensions*, regardless of how the fused schedule is transformed.
 For example, in the example above, the fused dimensions are `i` and `j`.
 Therefore, for any concrete value of `i` and `j`, the corresponding operation from `schedule0` is guaranteed to execute before the corresponding operation from `schedule1`, regardless of how the fused schedule is transformed.
 More specifically, for each `i` and `j`, the operation `C[i, j] += A[i, j]` is guaranteed to execute before the operation `C[i, j] *= B[i, j]`, no matter how we transform the fused schedule.
-Since those are the only operations that touch `C[i,j]`, the Accera guarantee is sufficient and we conclude that fused schedule is safe.
-With this guarantee, the programmer can apply any sequence of transformations without worrying about the resulting implementation's correctness.
+Since those are the only operations that interact with `C[i,j]`, the Accera guarantee is sufficient, and we can claim that the fused schedule is safe.
+With this assurance, the programmer can apply any sequence of transformations without worrying about the correctness of the resulting implementation.

-However, note that not every fusing operation creates a safe schedule.
-For example, imagine that we had fused `schedule0` and `schedule1` differently:
+However, not every fusing operation creates a safe schedule.
+For example, consider a scenario where we fused `schedule0` and `schedule1` differently:
 ```python
 # Reorder schedule1 before fusing
 schedule1.reorder(j1, i1)